smit-bora/RESUME-PARSER/README.md

 2. then navigate to the backend folder and run pip install -r requirements.txt
 3. python run.py
 Backend will start on: http://127.0.0.1:8000

+upload your own resume.
+It is not perfect and gets half the things correctly and the other half is incorrect.